-Procedure: Test assistant will tell to begin and will time for 30 seconds, using the stopwatch or a watch with a second hand.
-Do as many curls as can in the allotted30-second period, moving in a controlled manner.
-Do a full curl, squeezing lower arm against upper arm at the top of each curl and returning to a straight arm each time.
+Procedure: The test assistant will tell to begin and will time for 30 seconds, using the stopwatch or a watch with a second hand.
+Do as many curls as can in the allotted30-second time, moving in a controlled manner.
+Do a full curl, squeezing the lower arm against the upper arm at the top of each curl and returning to a straight arm each time.
 Keep upper arm still.
 Do not swing the weight.
 If started raising the weight again and are over halfway up when time is over, count that curl.